geoserver/geoserver/doc/en/user/source/data/sqlview.rst

 .. figure:: images/sqlview-paramdefault.png
    :align: center

-In this case query cannot be executed without default values, as ``select gid, state_name, the_geom from pgstates where persons between and`` would be invalid SQL.
-Moreover, the two parameters are positive integer numbers, so the validation expression can be adjusted to allow only that kind of input:
+In this case the query cannot be executed without default values, as ``select gid, state_name, the_geom from pgstates where persons between and`` would be invalid SQL.
+Moreover, the two parameters are positive integer numbers, so the validation expression should be adjusted to allow only that kind of input:

 .. figure:: images/sqlview-paramcustom.png
    :align: center

 Once the default values have been set the "Attributes" refresh link can be used to double check the query, retrive the attributes and eventually fix the geometry and identifier details.
-At this point the workflow proceeds just like with a non parametrized query.
+At this point the workflow proceeds just like with a non parameterized query.

 Going to the WMS preview for the ``popstates`` layer should result in all the states being displayed.
 The SQL view parameters can now be specified by adding the ``viewparams`` parameter in the GetMap request. ``viewparams`` is structured as a set of key/value pairs separated by semicolumns: ``viewparams=p1:v1;p2:v2;...``.
+If you want to use semicolons or commas in your values they will need to be escaped with a backslash (``\,`` and ``\;``).

-For example, to select all states having more than 20 million inhabintants the following params can be added to the normal GetMap request:
+For example, to select all states having more than 20 million inhabitatants the following params can be added to the normal GetMap request:
  ``low:20000000``

 .. figure:: images/sqlview-20millions.png
    :align: center

-In order to get all the states having between 2 and 5 millions inhabintants the following can be specified instead:  ``&viewparams=low:2000000;high:5000000``
+In order to get all the states having between 2 and 5 millions inhabitatants the following can be specified instead:  ``&viewparams=low:2000000;high:5000000``

 .. figure:: images/sqlview-2m-5m.png
    :align: center